-When I went to Madrid the one performance related thing I really wanted to do was see a Flamenco show.
+When I went to Madrid, the one performance related thing I wanted to do was see a Flamenco show.
 I knew it had something to do with dancing and music, but in what specific regard I wasn’t sure.
-When researching my trip I found a local company (OGO Tours) that does a Flamenco tour, and I knew it was something I had to do.
+When researching my trip, I found a local company called OGO Tours that has a Flamenco tour in Madrid.
+I knew it was something I had to do.
 Here’s my experience.

-Downstairs at the workshop there are tools on the wall, sawdust on the table, and guitars in various stages of production.
+Downstairs at the workshop, there are tools on the wall, sawdust on the table, and guitars in various stages of production.
 That sweet smelling wood I learn is Cyprus wood, which is most often used to make Flamenco guitars.
 Spanish style guitars use Rosewood.
-There are a lot of factors that go into making the guitar, but one thing I was not aware of until this tour is that the wood used to make a guitar is dried beforehand and the drier the wood the better the guitar will be.
+There are a lot of factors that go into making the guitar, but one thing I was not aware of until this tour is that the wood used to craft a guitar is dried beforehand, and the drier the wood, the better the guitar will be.
 If you were to buy a guitar from a mass-produced factory, the wood used for a guitar would be dried for a couple of years.
-This seems impressive until you find out the wood for the guitars at Guitarrería Mariano Conde are dried for about 30 years.
+This seems impressive until you find out the wood for the guitars at Guitarrería Mariano Conde is dried for about 30 years.

-Guitars here are popular with some of the biggest Flamenco guitarists, and indeed even with contemporary musicians.
-Apparently Ed Sheeran had purchased a handcrafted guitar from Guitarrería Mariano Conde.
+Guitars here are popular with some of the most significant Flamenco guitarists, and indeed even with contemporary musicians.
+Apparently, Ed Sheeran had purchased a handcrafted guitar from Guitarrería Mariano Conde.
 If you have €3000, you can be the proud owner of one of these beautiful guitars.

-An important part of the Flamenco dancer’s ensemble is the shoes.
+An essential part of the Flamenco dancer’s ensemble is the shoes.
 I am surprised to learn that the men’s and women’s shoes have a heel, but Tatiana says the reason for this will become apparent in the show.
-There are flat nails at the bottom of the shoes.
+There are flat nails at the bottom of.
 In the Flamenco dance, there is a lot of stopping and percussion rhythm, which is propelled by these unique shoes.

 It becomes apparent that is not one specific moment in history where you say definitively that “this was when Flamenco started.”
 To further complicate things there isn’t an absolute definition of what Flamenco is.
 This style of music and dance has evolved over the years, and from place to place.
 The Flamenco show here in Madrid may be very different from one in another region of the country.

 Flamenco is about music, dance, story, traditions, culture, and history.
 It is a combination of a lot of things, but before seeing the Flamenco show at Tablao Flamenco Villa Rosa Tatiana tells me that most importantly Flamenco is a feeling.
-My seat at Tablao Flamenco Villa Rosa is front and center, and I’m inches from the stage.
-I have a glass of wine and four performers come out, a female dancer, two male dancers, and male guitar player.
-Like most live performances photography and recording is not allowed during the show.
+My seat at Tablao Flamenco Villa Rosa is front and centre, and I’m inches from the stage.
+I have a glass of wine, and four performers come out, a female dancer, two male dancers, and male guitar player.
+Like most live performances photography and recording are not allowed during the show.

-Ogo Tours was kind enough to give me a complimentary ticket to this tour, but all opinions within this post are my own.
-I loved this tour, and I would highly recommend it for anyone visiting Madrid.
+Ogo Tours were kind enough to give me a complimentary ticket to this tour, but all opinions within this post are my own.
+I loved this tour, and I would highly recommend it to anyone visiting Madrid.